 Problem

 The Gold Fish Direct-to-Consumer (DTC) web store had lower player trust and engagement compared to the in-app store, limiting its adoption rate.
-Players were hesitant to visit or transact on the web, deterring first-time conversion and long-term retention.
-The challenge was to encourage repeat interaction and trust with the established DTC web store in a way that felt rewarding, low-friction, and aligned with Gold Fish’s whimsical brand.
+The challenge was to encourage repeat interactions and trust in the DTC web store in a way that felt rewarding, low-friction, and aligned with the Gold Fish’s brand.

 Solution